Django Startup Template with Jinja Template

-In this bog post, I'll show you how to use Django with Jinja which is a Django template language for server side rendering.
-In simple words using Jinja you can transfer variables in python to html.
+In this blog post, I'll show you how to use Django with Jinja, a Django template language for server-side rendering.
+In simple terms, using Jinja, you can transfer variables in Python to HTML.

-If you want to learn about the basic Django setup, you can read one of the previous post about the same here: How to setup Django.
+If you want to learn about the basic Django setup, you can read one of the previous posts about the same here: How to setup Django.

-In this post, first I'll talk about what kind of projects are best for this kind of setup, then I'll start with the basic setup and jump directly into the template setup.
+In this post, I'll first talk about what kind of projects are best for this setup, then I'll start with the basic setup and jump directly into the template setup.

 Use Cases of this Setup/Template

-This kind of setup is usually best for backend heavy application where you know that you are not going to need complex frontend.
+This setup is usually best for backend-heavy applications where you know that you are not going to need a complex frontend.

-Also, this kind of setup is best for small application with limited pages.
-And this is also best for saving a lot of time if the application size is small.
+Also, this setup is best for small applications with limited pages.
+It is also great for saving a lot of time if the application size is small.
 That is why Django is called a framework for developers with a deadline.

-Assuming that you already setup views.py file (if not, please refer to the previous post here).
-You can now create a new folder in the app folder with the name template and you have to create another new folder inside this folder with the name of your app.
-Inside this folder you can create a file index.html.
-Here is how the final folder structure would look like:
+file (if not, please refer to the previous post here).
+You can now create a new folder in the app folder with the name templates

 .